Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Introduction

 This \paperornote presents the first measurement of the \ttyy fiducial cross section and the ratio of the \ttyy and \tty cross sections.
 Processes such as \tty and \ttyy, including photons radiated from any charged particles in the initial or final states, cannot currently be simulated at high-order accuracy using matrix-element (ME) generators interfaced with parton shower (PS) simulations.
 Moreover, the previously mentioned \ttyy theoretical calculations cannot be directly compared with measurements.
 Therefore, the main goal of this \paperornote is to provide a first reference measurement for future theoretical developments, instead of putting the emphasis on comparisons with the existing simulations.
 The measurements are performed by selecting \ttbar single-lepton final states, characterised by one high-transverse-momentum (\pt) lepton and at least four jets, two of which arise from $b$-quarks ($b$-jets), and by requiring the presence of exactly two high-\pt photons.
 They are measured using the full data set recorded by the ATLAS detector at the Large Hadron Collider (LHC) between 2015 and 2018 at $\sqrt{s}=13~\TeV$, corresponding to an integrated luminosity of 140~\ifb~\cite{DAPR-2021-01}.
 The background processes comprise events with genuine photons and events with fake photons.
 These processes are estimated by using a combination of simulation and data-driven methods.
 The output of a boosted decision tree (BDT) classifier, trained to separate signal and background processes, is used as the observable for the measurements.
 In particular, the cross section is measured in a fiducial phase space at particle level using a profile likelihood fit to the BDT output.
 The fiducial phase space is defined by requiring exactly two photons, one electron or muon, and at least four jets, including at least one $b$-jet, closely following the kinematic requirements at reconstruction level.
 Additionally, the ratio of the \ttyy to \tty cross sections is extracted from a simultaneous measurement, incorporating data and simulation inputs from the \tty analysis described in Ref.~\cite{TOPQ-2018-24}.
+This measurement is expected to yield better precision than the cross section owing to the cancellation of normalisation uncertainties.